NeuroTechX/ntx_slack_archive/devices.md

  >naoto thats awesome. what you using for the OS on the raspi3?
 I am hoping a fedora or ubuntu mate?

+6/8/2017 7:13 AM

+ **mhough** :

+ >tonyb yes something with google cardboard would be good for the experimental control system I always thought.
+Anyone tried to run psychopy on Android?
+Definitely want to do SSVEPs to one eye and the phone connects to the raspi3 running the DAQ.
+Its mounted on top of the ganglion board for instance